Christian: Remember Your Baptism

 "It signifies God’s promise to His people of a relationship with Him through His Son by faith.
 It is the sign of being in Christ rather than in the kingdom of darkness ...
 Baptism is a sign of God’s promise to regenerate His people, to liberate them from the moral bondage of original sin, to cleanse their souls from guilt and purify them so they can enter into a saving relationship with Him."

-What we find emphasized historically is baptism as the sign and seal of God's promise to save his people by grace alone, through faith alone, in Christ alone.
-Yes, it serves as public testimony of the Christian's allegiance to the risen Christ, but before it accomplishes that purpose, we find it coming from God to his people, as the gospel made visible to them and for their benefit.
+What we find emphasized historically is baptism as the sign of God's promise to save his people by grace alone, through faith alone, in Christ alone.
+Yes, it serves as public testimony of the Christian's allegiance to the risen Christ, but before it accomplishes that purpose, we find it coming from God to his people (downward), as the gospel made visible to them and for their benefit.

 Questions to Consider

-2. What difference might this conception make to the hope you have in Christ when facing crisis?
+3. What difference might this conception make to the hope you have in Christ when facing a crisis, or some other time of uncertainty?